Robert Brisco Earée: Philatelic work

 Earée followed W. Dudley Atlee and Edward Loines Pemberton as the author of a series of articles, The Spud Papers, describing forgeries which appeared in various publications between 1871 and 1881 before being published in book form in 1952.
 He also served as philatelic editor of The Bazaar [1875].

-Earée is best known for the classic work Album Weeds; or, How to Detect Forged Stamps, which went through three editions and is still regarded as one of the best all world guides to forgeries and fakes ever produced.
+Earée is best known for the classic work Album Weeds; or, How to Detect Forged Stamps, which went through three editions, numerous reprints, and is still regarded as one of the best all world guides to earlier forgeries and fakes ever produced.
 He summed up his philosophy in The Spud Papers by saying "if philatelists would only study their stamps a little more, instead of merely trying to see how many they can collect, I am certain that they would soon learn for themselves far more than any book or Spud Paper can teach them."

 Earée was entered on the Roll of Distinguished Philatelists in 1921.